brockers/ITD-2333-Networking-III/Lessions/16-CCNA-Extended-Access-List-ACL.md

-## ACL
+## Extended ACL

 Access lists are basically firewall rules that allow you to allow/block traffic to different parts of your network based on a number of rules.

-Entended Access Lists work differently from Standard Access Lists in that they allow/block traffic from source ip, destination ip, OR entire ports.
+Extended Access Lists work differently from Standard Access Lists in that they allow/block traffic from source ip, destination ip, OR entire ports.

 Extended ACL that are numbered 100-199 and applied closes to the source.

-The Struture of an Extended Access List rule is:
+The structure of an Extended Access List rule is:

 	access-list [100-199] action ip/tcp/etc SOURCE DESTINATION